cynthia/yael/doc/cinterface.rst

    vf[j * d + i]

 It can also be seen as a column-major matrix of size :math:`d * n`:.

 Since the library is intended to be fast, 32-bit floating point numbers are preferred over 64-bit ones almost everywhere.

+We acknowledge the influence of Fortran conventions in this design.

 Multi-threading in Yael
 ------------------------